Skip to footer content

 Dim sortedCollection = collection.OrderBy(Function(item) item.OrderByProperty)

 Here, the collection is the IEnumerable source collection you want to sort, and OrderByProperty is the property or expression by which you want to order the elements.
-The lambda expression extension method within OrderBy specifies the sorting criterion.
+The lambda expression within OrderBy specifies the sorting criterion.

 Sorting Data in Descending Order